IBM Model F keyboards

 Wikipedia - IBM Portable Personal Computer [accessed 2022-07-04].

 , thus it made sense the F/XT was reused for it.
-The internal assembly was largely the same mechanically and electronically, although 5155 F/XTs have an aluminium backplate instead of steel likely to reduce weight.
+The internal assembly was largely the same mechanically and electronically, although 5155 F/XTs have an aluminium base plate instead of steel likely to reduce weight.
 The entire case is also plastic and the keyboard has a compartment for the cable to be stored in when the keyboard is folded up against the front of the host system.
 In August 1984, IBM introduced the last wholly new Model F design for the IBM Personal Computer/AT (5170)[16][16]

-Wikipedia - IBM Personal Computer/AT [accessed 2022-07-04].
+Wikipedia - IBM Personal Computer AT [accessed 2023-03-04].

 .
 Technically speaking, this so-called Model "F/AT" represented a big step towards the now-standard PC keyboard design with its introduction of the ANSI-style large left shift key, separated numeric keypad and LED lock-lights to the IBM keyboard family.
 It's also known for introducing IBM scancode set 2 to keyboards, which out of the three classic IBM scancodes turned out to have the most 'staying power' as even some desktop PCs today still support it via a PS/2 port.